 Avenues of honour are a uniquely Australian phenomenon.
 Australians, and in particular Victorians, embraced the idea of planting them more enthusiastically than any other country in the world.
-Dating from May 1916, the Eurack Avenue of Honour is the earliest known avenue of honour to be planted in Victoria.
+The Eurack Avenue of Honour is the earliest known avenue of honour to be planted in Victoria and dates from 1916.